Maine's Boothbay Region Lighthouses

 Maine Experience Guide Service

-For those who prefer private chartered tours, join Captain Jay Farris and his crew as they provide personal lighthouse tours to nine lighthouses in the Boothbay and Kennebec River regions, with an extended tour of 11 lighthouses, depending on weather conditions and time constraints.
-You can view these beacons by boat, or hike to some.
-As part of these tours you'll learn about and may be able to view seals, porpoises, occasional whales, many marine birds, bald eagles, working lobstermen, post card fishing villages, an old War of 1812 fort, 3 historic rivers, vast beaches, and some coastal islands.
+For those who prefer private chartered tours, join Captain Jay Farris and his crew as they provide personal lighthouse tours up to eleven lighthouses in the Boothbay and Kennebec River regions.
+You can view these beacons by boat, or join in a hike to some.
+As part of these tours you'll learn about and may be able to view marine life, fishing villages, an old War of 1812 fort, and some coastal islands.

 Captain Jay Farris